Near La Cienega in Santa Fe County, New Mexico — The American Mountains (Southwest)

 Location.
 35° 34.488′ N, 106° 6.722′ W. Marker is near La Cienega, New Mexico, in Santa Fe County.
 Marker is on Los Pinos Road just east of Paseo Real (County Road 54), on the right when traveling west.
-Touch for map.
 From Santa Fe take Exit 276 towards Santa Fe, and follow the signs to the frontage road.
 From Albuquerque take exit 271 to Entrada La Cienega and turn right on Los Pinos Road.
+Touch for map.
 Marker is in this post office area: Santa Fe NM 87505, United States of America.
+Touch for directions.

 More about this marker.
 The marker is in poor repair perhaps because it was omitted from the 1994 Archuletta-Ocaña inventory.

 Regarding Golondrinas Old Cienega Village Museum.
 Nowadays the museum is open by appointment only in April, May and October, except for the Santa Fe Wine Festival and the ¡Viva México!
 Celebration in July, and the Santa Fe Renaissance Fair in September.
 Call +1 (505) 473-4169 to make reservations.

 The Josefina doll accessories in the American Girl collection includes a number of books which are illustrated with Rancho de las Golondrinas buildings.
 A Josefina™ at Las Golondrinas tour is also available.